shinwookim/website-archive/experience.md

             <h3 class="mb-0">Webmaster</h3>
             <p class="subheading mb-1">University of Pittsburgh — <a href="https://touchtheinvisible.com">Touch the Invisible</a> — Research Project</p>
             <p class="mb-0">
-            Worked with Dr. Zuzana Swigonova(Univ. of Pittsburgh, Dept. of Biology) and her team in creating an free-open educational library of macromolecular complexes which can be 3d-printed for classroom educational purposes:</p>
+            I worked with Dr. Zuzana Swigonova(Univ. of Pittsburgh, Dept. of Biology) and her team in creating an free-open educational library of macromolecular complexes which can be 3d-printed for classroom educational purposes:</p>
             <ul>
                 <li>I created a <a href="https://touchtheinvisible.com">website</a> for Pitt's Touch the Invisible research project.</li>
                 <li>Using open source APIs, I created an a viewer for displaying 3D bio-molecular models which is embedded into the site.</li>
                 <li>Using open source APIs, Jekyll, and Javascript, I created a content-management-system(CMS) for non-technical staff members to edit the website without learning to code.</li>
             </ul>
         </div>
-        <div class="flex-shrink-0"><span class="text-primary">October 2021 — January 2022</span></div>
+        <div class="flex-shrink-0"><span class="text-primary">March 2022 — Present</span></div>
     </div>
     <div class="d-flex flex-column flex-md-row justify-content-between mb-3">
         <div class="flex-grow-1">
             <h3 class="mb-0">Diversity Recruitment Education and Mentoring (DREAM) Team</h3>
             <p class="subheading mb-1">University of Pittsburgh — Office of Admissions and Financial Aid</p>
-            <p class="mb-0">I Assisted the Office of Admissions and Financial Aid with college access and diversity efforts.
+            <p class="mb-0">I assisted the Office of Admissions and Financial Aid with college access and diversity efforts.
 My duties involved:
             </p>
             <ul>
                 <li>Assisting with managing the Pittsburgh Admissions Collaboration, which hosts college preparation workshops.</li>